eic/EICrecon/CONTRIBUTING.md

 ### Sample

-(This code smaple is temporary and needs further development)
+(This code sample is temporary and needs further development)

 ```c++
 #include <vector>